Gluten-free pizza in New York used to be a hard thing to come by. But there’s been a gluten-free revolution brewing for the last few years.

 **Fornino: The biggest discrepancy between my picks and most of the gluten-free pizza lists out there is that Brooklyn is way under represented in other peoples’ reporting.
 And yet, some of the best gluten-free pizza I’ve found in NYC was in Brooklyn.
 Fornino is a perfect example, and one I wouldn’t have thought to try until recently, thanks to a reader recommendation.
 The crust was insanely chewy, soft and pillowy, even after I’d had it delivered and it sat out on my counter for a bit.
 The Calibrese with spicy salami pictured above was a great flavor combo that I will likely order again and again.
 If you’re looking for gluten-free pizza delivery in Brooklyn this is definitely my favorite.
 They have three locations in Dumbo, Greenpoint and Williamsburg.
 WARNING: I once ordered a pie and what arrived at my doorstep was not gluten-free.
 They assured me it was a mistake that never happens, but it’s worth checking the ticket nonetheless (which thank god I did after taking a small bite and suspecting it was not).
 If it doesn’t say gluten-free on it, call the restaurant and double check.
 They sent me a new one right away.

 Saraghina: Though it’s a bit of a hike, this Bed-Stuy Italian spot has a great hipster vibe, and more importantly, excellent gluten-free pizza and pasta.
 The crust is chewy and soft, and the pie is slightly larger than most individually portioned gluten-free options.
 It can be tough to get a table on weekends, but luckily there’s a small tapas bar in the back where you can wait, enjoy some shishito peppers, and sip on an excellent smoky hard cider.
+UPDATE: there is a new Fort Greene location that also offers three signature pies with a gluten-free pizza crust!

 Two Boots: The pre-packaged gluten-free crust at this popular NYC chain is an old standby.
 A fellow Hashi Posse friend of mine used to throw homemade pizza parties and this is where she’d always buy her crust.
 Since it’s pre-made, it can be a little bit dry and crunchy at times.
 But if you get one of Two Boots’ famously flamboyant topping combinations, you’re not likely to notice.
 The kitchen is not dedicated gluten-free, but very knowledgable about celiac safety.
 Their by the slice gluten-free options are kept in a separate display case and all gluten-free pizzas are warmed/cooked on baking sheets.